cybozu-go/cattage/docs/usage.md

 If `resources-finalizer.argocd.argoproj.io` is annotated, resources deployed by the Application will be deleted.

 When an administrator deleted a tenant resource:
-- Namespaces for the tenant will remain
+- Root-namespaces and sub-namespaces for the tenant will remain
 - RoleBinding on the namespaces will be deleted
 - Applications on the namespaces will be deleted
 - AppProject for the tenant will be deleted